 A good leader is someone you admire and look up to, someone you trust and believe in.
 “Inspirational” and “visionary” are two words people often use when talking about good leaders.
 This is because they create a vision their team believes in, and inspire others to work towards this vision because they believe in it.

-Gandhi, Aung San Suu Kyi and Nelson Mandela are often held up as being among the best leaders.
+Gandhi, Angela Merkel, Nelson Mandela and are often held up as being among the best leaders.
 However, a good leader can be someone a lot more everyday.
 Think of a person you admire and believe in, and who inspires you to be the best person you can be – they could be a parent, friend, teacher or family member.

 Although the “inspirational visionary” is perhaps the most recognisable and well-respected kind of leader, different leadership styles are suited to different situations.
 Sometimes, a strong and autocratic style of leadership can be an effective approach.
 Usually, leaders like this command little respect as they tell people to act in a certain way rather than inspiring them to do so.